Maldives © Andrew Shiva

 What do in the Maldives

--Plan your wedding or honeymoon at one of the exclusive resort islands.
+-Plan a wedding or honeymoon at one of the exclusive resort islands.

--Learn to surf, do a diving course or try your hand at any number of watersports.
+-Learn to surf, do a diving course, or try any number of watersports.

 -Head to Fuamulaku and go on a jungle hike to explore the island's great biodiversity.
 Read more about Maldives Activities.